-The analysis allowed the budget department to identify intervention points based on areas with high potential to create a behavioral change.
-For example, the analysis divided 500 commuters from ‘Ramat Hachayal’ (one of Tel Aviv’s districts) to three levels (low, medium and high) of potential to change commuting habits.
-It showed that 16% of the commuters have high chances to use public transport, bike or walk to work, and another 33% had medium potential with the right nudge -- a total of 49% with a potential to change their commuting behavior.
-Furthermore, the analysis showed that 98% of the commuters have a potential to carpool to work based on their daily route from home to work, 15% of them had high potential based both on their daily commute route and the time they wake up in the morning.waking up time.
+The analysis allowed the budget department to identify intervention points based on areas with a high potential to bring about behavioral change.
+For example, the analysis divided 500 commuters from the Ramat Hachayal neighborhood in Tel Aviv into three levels of potential for changing commuting habits: low, medium, and high.
+It showed that 16% of the commuters had a high potential to use public transport, bike or walk to work, and another 33% had medium potential with the right nudge – a total of 49% with the potential to change their commuting behavior.
+Furthermore, the analysis showed that 98% of the commuters had the potential to carpool to work, based on the routes they took from home to work every day, and 15% of them had a high potential based both on their daily commuting routes and the time they wake up in the morning.

-The process emphasized the need to improve the tools used by policymakers to design transportation policies which meet citizens' needs.
-Due to the lack of literature and relevant data, collecting dynamic data based on behavioral gap analysis was a necessary preliminary stage for planning concrete interventions to promote an effective behavioral change in commuting behavioral patterns.
-Insights drawn from the data led to a series of field- experiments.
-The ability to collect and analyze large amounts of data allows decision makers to cut through potential distortions to discover where intervention is mostly needed, or where the potential for an effective behavioral change is the greatest.
-The case of transportation highlights the importance of building a broad database before examining policy alternatives and constructing concrete solutions and stresses the importance of understanding differences between sub-populations and geographical areas.
+The research emphasized the need to improve the tools used by policymakers to design transportation policies which meet citizens’ needs.
+Due to the lack of literature and relevant data, collecting dynamic data based on behavioral gap analysis was a necessary preliminary stage for planning concrete interventions to promote an effective behavioral change in commuting behavior patterns.
+Insights drawn from the data led to a series of field experiments.
+The ability to collect and analyze large amounts of data enables decision makers to cut through potential distortions to discover where intervention is most needed, or where the potential for an effective behavioral change is the greatest.
+The case of transportation highlights the importance of building a broad database before examining policy alternatives and constructing concrete solutions, as well as the importance of understanding differences between sub-populations and geographical areas.

 Raising employment rates among people with disabilities

 There are over 1.4 million people in Israel with disabilities, constituting a considerable 17% of the general population.
-People with disabilities are part of the weak populations in the country due to low employment rates of 51% (compared to 79% among people without disabilities).
+People with disabilities are among the weak socioeconomic populations in the country, in part due to a low employment rate of 51% (compared to 79% among people without disabilities).

-Workplace accessibility is one of the main principal barriers for people with disabilities to enter the employment market: accommodations such as reducing work hours or installing a wheel-chair ramp have a crucial effect on minimizing gaps in productivity caused by the employee's disability.
-Thus, the decision to hire people with disabilities becomes in many cases not only a social decision but also a financial one.
-Adjusting the workplace can inflict a great financial cost on the employer and the process of filing a request for governmental grant (reimbursement for the cost of adjustment) is very long – receiving the reimbursement grant takes about a year and causes great friction for employers, who therefore fail to use it.
+Workplace accessibility is one of the main barriers preventing people with disabilities from entering the employment market: measures such as reducing work hours or installing a wheelchair ramp have a crucial effect on minimizing gaps in productivity caused by the employee’s disability.
+Thus, the decision to hire people with disabilities becomes in many cases not only a social decision, but also a financial one.
+Adjusting the workplace can impose a great financial cost on the employer, and the process of filing a request for governmental grant (reimbursement for the cost of adjustment) is very protracted: receiving the reimbursement grant takes about a year and causes great friction for employers, who therefore fail to use it.

-Following extensive research and a series of experiments, the research team developed an alternative process of filing a request for reimbursement based on principles from the field of behavioral economics.
-The new process focused on enabling faster reimbursement and reducing friction and bureaucratic burden which exists due to policy makers' mistrust and fear of potential fraud.
+Following extensive research and a series of experiments, the research team developed an alternative process for filing a request for reimbursement based on principles from the field of behavioral economics.
+The new process focused on enabling faster reimbursement and reducing friction and bureaucratic burden which exists due to policy makers’ mistrust and fear of potential fraud.

-Effectiveness of the alternative process was examined in an experiment with 480 employers and HR managers who deal with employee recruitment.
-Results indicate that compared to the control group which presented the existing process, the willingness to hire people with disabilities among the treatment group significantly increased the willingness to hire people with disabilities by about 23%.
-Also, the effect of the new process was significantly higher among employers who did not employ people with disabilities at the time (see figure 4).
+The effectiveness of the alternative process was examined in an experiment with 480 employers and HR managers who deal with employee recruitment.
+Results indicate that compared to the control group, which relied on the existing process, the willingness to hire people with disabilities among the treatment group was 23% higher – a significant improvement.
+Also, the effect of the new process was significantly higher among employers that did not employ people with disabilities at the time (see Figure 4).